Wales' Brett Johns beat favourite Tony Gravely at UFC Raleigh in Carolina to return to winning ways in his first fight in 17 months.

-Johns was the first Welshman to fight on a numbered UFC event when he beat South Korean Kwan Ho Kwak in Belfast in November 2016.
+The Swansea fighter was the first Welshman to fight on a numbered UFC event when he beat South Korean Kwan Ho-kwak in Belfast in November 2016.

-The Swansea fighter then beat Americans Albert Morales and Joe Soto in 2017 but lost twice in 2018.
-He was beaten by Aljamain Sterling in Atlantic City in April and Brazilian Pedro Munhoz at Los Angeles Staples Center four months later.
+He beat Americans Albert Morales and Joe Soto in 2017, but lost twice in 2018 - against Aljamain Sterling in Atlantic City in April and then Munhoz at Los Angeles Staples Center four months later.